-ReferralsNumerous collaborations exist that serve as a recognized source of referrals for 180° Juvenile Diversion.
-These individuals/organizations include the Office of the District Attorney, the Department of Health and Human Services, the State Public Defender’s Office, the courts, local law enforcement, private attorney’s and parents.
+ReferralsNumerous collaborations exist that serve as a recognized source of referrals for 180° Diversion.
+These individuals/organizations include the Office of the District Attorney, the Department of Health and Human Services, the State Public Defender’s Office, the courts, local law enforcement, private attorney’s, school districts and parents.

 If an agreement has been previously reached by the District Attorney’s Office and/or referring organization, formal charges may be reduced and/or dismissed.
 The young adults’ records remain clean and they are able to make a fresh start.